IBM/ibm_zosmf/docs/source/roles/zmf_cpm_provision_software_service.rst

 -----

 .. note::
+   - The given example assumes that you have an inventory file *inventory.yml* and host vars *sampleHost.yml* with appropriate values to identify the target z/OSMF server end point.

    - When playbooks completes, a message shown in following example is displayed, ``"msg": "Instance record saved at: /tmp/xxx.json"``.
 This message includes a file path and file name where instance specific information is returned.
 This file is required for :ref:`zmf_cpm_manage_software_instance <zmf_cpm_manage_software_instance_module>` and :ref:`zmf_cpm_remove_software_instance <zmf_cpm_remove_software_instance_module>` roles.